-- Each 4- H Youth that exhibits or participates in a competition at the Fair is eligible for a free 4-H Fair T-Shirt. - Additional T-Shirts can be purchased for retail pricing. - Payment for retail shirts ordered online mist be mailed to the Baltimore County 4-H Fair Inc. Attention: Registration, P.O.
+- Each 4- H/FFA Youth that exhibits or participates in a competition at the Fair is eligible for a free 4-H Fair T-Shirt. - Additional T-Shirts can be purchased for retail pricing. - Payment for retail shirts ordered online must be mailed to the Baltimore County 4-H Fair Inc. Attention: Registration, P.O.
 Box 1008, Sparks, MD 21152.
 Checks are made payable to Baltimore County 4-H Fair Association.
+Shirts ordered online can be paid for at the same time as exhibitor fees.